KazuCocoa/web_qa/README.md

+**This repository is unofficial**

-# WebQa
+# WebQaVote

-WebQa application is a web site for Web Service QA Meeting.
-The meeting is hold in Japan.
-And first web site about the meeting is [here](https://peraichi.com/landing_pages/view/webqa).
+WebQaVote is voting system against meetups.

 This web app works on https://web-qa.herokuapp.com/ .
-Allowd developer can deploy this repository on the above heroku.
+Allowed developer can deploy this repository on the above heroku.

 # Feature